 As the acting principal deputy chief of the U.S. Department of Justice’s Criminal Fraud Section, BJ oversaw the work of the Fraud Section’s Foreign Corrupt Practices Act, Market Integrity and Major Frauds, and Health Care Fraud units, managed interagency relationships with enforcement partners including the SEC and the FBI, and participated in the implementation of key aspects of DOJ corporate criminal enforcement policy.

-BJ also served as the first-ever DOJ prosecutor detailed to the UK’s Serious Fraud Office (SFO) and Financial Conduct Authority (FCA).
-In this unique role, he worked side by side with SFO and FCA personnel investigating complex fraud, market abuse, and other violations of UK law, and played a leading role in obtaining the SFO’s deferred prosecution agreements with two large UK government contractors.
+BJ has tried multiple federal criminal cases to verdict, and also served as the first-ever DOJ prosecutor detailed to both the UK’s Serious Fraud Office (SFO) and Financial Conduct Authority (FCA), working side by side with SFO and FCA personnel investigating complex fraud, market abuse, and other violations of UK law.
+He played a leading role in obtaining the SFO’s deferred prosecution agreements with two large UK government contractors.

 Before joining the DOJ, BJ was a member of U.S. Senate leadership staff, worked for a global audit, tax, and consulting firm, and clerked for the Hon.
 John G. Heyburn II of the U.S. District Court for the Western District of Kentucky.